codurance/site/_posts/2016-10-16-getting-started-in-scala-on-android.md

 We don't even need to use the SBT plugin to generate this template.
 If we prefer to craft our own minimum project, we could just create the project structure for SBT and Android manually, and add only the setup that we need.

 ##Run the project
-You will need to have an [Android device connected](https://developer.android.com/studio/run/device.html) or an [emulator running](https://developer.android.com/studio/run/emulator.html).
+You will need to have an [connected Android device](https://developer.android.com/studio/run/device.html) or an [running emulator](https://developer.android.com/studio/run/emulator.html).

 Once this is done, the final step is to run the application from sbt: